 Welcome to my Blog

 Hi!
 I’m Jen.
 Thanks for visiting.
 I created this blog to share all of my adventures exploring the world.
 I’m an Army Veteran, coffee lover, historian and history teacher.
-Last year my husband and I left our jobs to live like full-time nomads.
-We spent an amazing summer exploring Mexico, but guess what?
-We missed having a home to come back to.
+In 2016 year my husband and I left our jobs to live like full-time nomads.
+We spent an amazing summer exploring Mexico, but we missed having a place to call home.
 So here we are in Arizona.
-Living the life that we love in a climate that’s worlds away from the frigid Virginia winters.
+A place full of mountains and mystery, history and hiking.

 What You Won’t Find Here